 Training, Support & Development Programme

-The Institute runs a comprehensive training, support and development programme for its Ph.D. students.
+The Institute runs a comprehensive Training, Support and Development (TSD) programme for its Ph.D. students.

 Weekly seminars are designed to develop research skills, technique and thinking.
-There are regular internal workshops and
+There are TSD internal workshops and

 students are also able to attend the many interdepartmental Ph.D. workshops.
 Experts on statistics and computing are